JSK-KML/Python-Programming-2/docs/labs/lab-03.md

 print(f"We now have {scores} scores")
 ```

 Run it again.
-The list grows easily!
+The list grows easily

 ::: tip INFO
 A **data structure** is a way to organize and store multiple values so they can be used efficiently.
 Instead of many variables, you use ONE structure that holds everything.